ChrisLaha/tkinter_kg_converter_gui/README.md

 # tkinter_kg_converter_gui
-GUI to convert Kg to g, lb, oz
+Create a GUI using Tkinter to convert Kg to grams, pounds, and ounces